 More severe symptoms of ingested allergies may include:

 - abdominal cramps

 - swelling of the lips and eyes which appears and disappears quickly

-- anaphylaxis (a sudden, extreme allergic reaction characterized by difficulty breathing, swelling of the tongue or throat, which may result in death)
+- anaphylaxis, a sudden, extreme allergic reaction characterized by difficulty breathing, swelling of the tongue or throat, and may result in death

 Children with food allergies may exhibit behavioral signs such as crying, irritability, or milk refusal.

 Contact allergies occur when an allergen touches a person’s skin.

 The symptoms of this type of allergy are usually confined to the area of contact with the skin.
 Common irritants include: